 Each transaction is presented to the Investment Committee in a formal written report.
-All of our new investments and the exit or sale of an existing investment must be approved unanimously by the Investment Committee.
+All of our new investments and the exit or sale of an existing investment must be approved by a majority vote of the Investment Committee, although unanimous agreement is sought.